 December 7, 2018

-The next Calumet Stormwater Collaborative meeting is Friday, December 7 from 10 am - 12 noon at MPC.
-It will include updates from the Work Groups on advancing next steps with Foundational Activities of the newly released 3-Year Work Plan, followed by a festive year-end celebration.
-For more information about this meeting, please see the agenda below.
+The December meeting of the Calumet Stormwater Collaborative featured an extended member update by UIUC and Illinois-Indiana Sea Grant on ongoing research into using hydrogeologic soil data to inform green infrastructure planning and design.
+This topic aligned with the CSC's Goals 1 and 4: significant reduction in non-overbank flooding, and data-driven decision-making is more prevalent in stormwater management planning.
+The meeting also included updates from the Work Groups on advancing next steps with Foundational Activities of the newly released 3-Year Work Plan followed by a festive year-end celebration.
+For more information about this meeting, please see the links below.

 November 2, 2018